NadinKonst/NadinKonst/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on JS
+- 🔭 I’m currently working on JS|React
-- 🌱 I’m currently learning React

 ### Connect with me:
 - <a href="https://www.linkedin.com/in/nadezhda-konstantinova-7337b3ab/" target="blank">LinkedIn</a>